 Certification can be described as either vendorneutral or vendor-specific (Randall & Zirkle, 2005).
 Certificates like the CompTIA Security+ assess competence in a fairly broad body of knowledge that does not focus on any one vendor or technology.
-The Security+ certificate is gained by taking multiple choice exam.
-The Cisco Administrator Certified Network (CCNA) certification tests networking knowledge and skills with an emphasis on Cisco's hardware and software.
+The Security+ certificate is gained by taking a multiple-choice exam.
+The Cisco Certified Network Administrator (CCNA) certification tests networking knowledge and skills with an emphasis on Cisco's hardware and software.
 Though some knowledge transference to different domains is expected, additional study would be needed to perform well on other vendor platforms.